curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

 Marks specific peer trusted, which will allow it to send historic (expired) messages.

+**Note** This function is not adding new nodes, the node needs to exists as a peer. // TODO (?)

 ##### Parameters

-1. `String`: enode of the trusted peer.
+1. `String`: Enode of the trusted peer.

 ##### Returns